ReBoot: Distributed statistical learning via refitting bootstrap samples: Statistical analysis

 Condition \ref{con:distribution} assumes that $\bx$ is centered and sub-Gaussian with covariance matrix positive definite.
-Conditions \ref{con:b_double_prime} and \ref{con:b_four_prime} guarantee that the response is sub-Gaussian and non-degenerate when $\eta$ is bounded.
+Condition \ref{con:b_double_prime} guarantees that the response is sub-Gaussian and non-degenerate when $\eta$ is bounded.
 To see this, by \eqref{eq:mgf_glm}, when $b''(\eta) \le M$ for any $\eta$,